saihari/saihari/README.md

 <br>

 - 🎓 Graduated with a Master's in Data Science from Indiana University, Bloomington.
-- 🧑‍💼 Expertise in applying MLOps, ML Engineering, Data Engineering, and Cloud Engineering.
+- 🧑‍💼 Expertise in MLOps, ML Engineering, Data Engineering, and Cloud Engineering.
 - 🌱 I’m currently learning to build real-time ML systems.
 - 🔭 Ready to explore and learn new things.
 - ⚡ Fun fact: Indian Foodie and Movie buff.